BlockMechanic/electrum-server/HOWTO.md

     txindex=1

-If you have an existing installation of bitcoind and have not previously set txindex=1 you need to reindex the blockchain by running
+If you have an existing installation of bitcreditd and have not previously set txindex=1 you need to reindex the blockchain by running

-    $ bitcoind -reindex
+    $ bitcreditd -reindex

-If you already have a freshly indexed copy of the blockchain with txindex start `bitcoind`:
+If you already have a freshly indexed copy of the blockchain with txindex start `bitcreditd`:

-    $ bitcoind
+    $ bitcreditd

-Allow some time to pass for `bitcoind` to connect to the network and start downloading blocks.
+Allow some time to pass for `bitcreditd` to connect to the network and start downloading blocks.
 You can check its progress by running:

-    $ bitcoin-cli getblockchaininfo
+    $ bitcredit-cli getblockchaininfo

-Before starting the electrum server your bitcoind should have processed all blocks and caught up to the current height of the network (not just the headers).
+Before starting the electrum server your bitcreditd should have processed all blocks and caught up to the current height of the network (not just the headers).
-You should also set up your system to automatically start bitcoind at boot time, running as the 'bitcoin' user.
+You should also set up your system to automatically start bitcreditd at boot time, running as the 'bitcredit' user.
 Check your system documentation to find out the best way to do this.

 ### Step 4.
 Download and install Electrum Server